munnifaz/GITHUB-Learning/README.md

 ## Project Title
-This is the feature1 branch version.
+This is the final version after resolving the conflict.

 ## Contributor: Lucky Nakola
 I have experience working with Git and GitHub, including branching, merging, pull requests, and resolving conflicts.
 I am improving my skills in collaboration and open-source contribution.